Vanity (1927 film): Production

 Leatrice Joy had impulsively cut her hair short in 1926, and Cecil B. DeMille, whom Joy had followed when he set up Producers Distributing Corporation, was publicly angry as it prevented her from portraying traditional feminine roles.
 The studio developed projects with roles suitable for her “Leatrice Joy bob”, and Vanity was the final of five films shot before she regrew her hair.
 Despite this, a professional dispute would end the Joy / Demille partnership in 1928.

 Preservation

 A copy of Vanity is held by The Library of Congress.
+Edward Lorusso produced a restoration of the film on DVD and Blu-ray of the film in 2024 with a score by David Drazin.
+The Library of Congress copy was missing the final reel, but a damaged 16mm print of the final reel was found.